Commentary: Soy growers need trade, not tariffs

 Soybeans are one of the brightest lights in U.S. exports - soy is the No. 1 agricultural export, with sales of $27 billion last year according to the Foreign Agricultural Service.
 Of those $27 billion in soy exports, $14 billion worth of soy and soy products were sold to China, our largest trading partner.
 In fact, North Dakota farmers exported approximately $1.5 billion in soybeans to China last year.

+This is not a market that appeared overnight.
+Soybean farmers have worked with the U.S. Department of Agriculture and both private and public business partners for decades to develop foreign markets for soybeans and have seen the value of U.S. soybean exports to China grow immensely.
+Just the talk of imposing these tariffs has strained relationships that will take substantial time to rebuild.
 Due in part to the work of the U.S. Soybean Export Council, China grew from a small soy market to the largest in the world, and market opportunities continue to grow, but we need trade policies at home that support growers and the exports they depend on.

 China has stated that it will retaliate in-kind to the Administration's Section 301 tariffs, with a 25 percent tariff falling on U.S. soybeans.
 According to a study conducted by Purdue University, it is projected that China's soybean imports from the U.S. would fall by 65 percent and total U.S. soy exports would drop by 37 percent.